ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/webview.md

 The webview colors can be changed with the `$webview-header-background-color`, and `$webview-header-text-color`.
 See the [Customization](../web-messaging/customization) page for details.

-Engage Messaging is among the source allowing you to set a smaller window to open.
+Engage Messaging is one of the sources allowing you to set a smaller window to open.
 To so do, set the `webview_height` parameter to fit your need, you can see the design for `tall` and `compact` webviews in the following visuals.

 <img class="img-fluid" width="419" src="../../../img/web-messaging-webview-tall.png">
 <img class="img-fluid" width="419" src="../../../img/web-messaging-webview-compact.png">